incencia/DC101_TypingTest_AvilaJonalyn/README.md

 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile
 - **Performance Feedback**: Get encouraging messages based on your results
 - **Restart Functionality**: Practice multiple times to improve
+- **Automatic History**: Copy Cat stores your last 7 days of scores locally and clears anything older
+- **Flexible Timers**: Switch between 15s blitz, 30s sprint, or 60s marathon modes with a dropdown

+## ⚙️ Performance & Scalability

+- **Web Worker (Multi-threading)**: Offloads WPM and accuracy calculations to `statsWorker.js`, keeping the UI thread responsive on low-powered devices.
+- **requestAnimationFrame Rendering**: Text highlighting and progress bar animations are scheduled with `requestAnimationFrame` to avoid layout thrashing.
+- **Optimized DOM Updates**: Batched visual updates ensure smooth animations even during rapid typing bursts.

 ## 🚀 Live Demo

-[Challenge Type-Tron](https://jonalyn-avila.github.io/DC101_TypingTest_AvilaJonalyn/) *(Replace with your actual GitHub Pages URL after deployment)*
+[Play Copy Cat!
+Typing Test](https://jonalyn-avila.github.io/DC101_TypingTest_AvilaJonalyn/) *(Replace with your actual GitHub Pages URL after deployment)*

 ## 📋 How to Play

-1. Click "Start Test" to challenge Type-Tron
+1. Click "Start Test" to wake Copy Cat from a cozy catnap
 2. Type the displayed text as quickly and accurately as possible
 3. Your WPM and accuracy will update in real-time
 4. Race against the 60-second timer
-5. View your final results and see if you can defeat the AI
+5. View your final results and see if you can keep up with Copy Cat
 6. Click "Restart" to try again and beat your score!

 ## 🛠️ Technologies Used